johnaslani/Weather-Dashboard/README.md

 ## Questions

-For further information see [my GitHub](https://github.com/johnaslani)
+For further information see [my GitHub](https://github.com/johnaslani) or [Weather-Dashboard](https://github.com/johnaslani/Weather-Dashboard)

-Should you have any questions, reach me at aslani.john@gmail.com
+Should you have any questions, please reach me at [aslani.john@gmail.com](mailto:aslani.john@gmail.com)